Casio VZ-10M: A Practical Manual for Sound Designers

 4. Stage 2: set Time to a moderate value (quick decay, e.g. 20–30); set Level to 25

-5. Mark Stage 2 as the Sustain point
+5. Navigate to Stage 2 → press [INTERNAL/SUSTAIN] to mark it as the SS (Sustain) point

 1. Press [M2] → scroll to Function 1-3 → press [MENU 1]